 “That hit home to the brotherhood.
 That hit home to how much those men loved me and how much I loved them, who we were on and off the job,” he said.
 “There were moments (in the film) that were so powerful from the beginning to the end.”

-What the 19 firefighters would think of "Only the Brave."
+What the 19 firefighters would think of the film

 McDonough and McCarty said their fallen colleagues would probably laugh at the thought that anyone would make a movie about them.